 Using your customized Dockerfile, you can now create Docker images which will host NCache as specified in Dockerfile.

 Go to the relative path where the Dockerfile is placed.
 In the following examples, it is assumed it is placed in location C:/Docker.

 The following docker build command creates image

-To verify image has been created, run the command
+To verify that the image has been created, run the command

-docker images which lists all images and their details.
+docker images that lists all images and their details.